MMA News: Dana White Reveals UFC’s Plan For Former Champ Georges St-Pierre

-Former UFC two-division champion Georges St-Pierre is yet to fight again in the Octagon since defeating Michael Bisping via third-round technical submission at UFC 217 to claim the UFC middleweight title.
+Former UFC two-division champion Georges St-Pierre has yet to fight in the Octagon since defeating Michael Bisping via third-round technical submission at UFC 217 to claim the UFC middleweight title.
 An ulcerative colitis forced St-Pierre to relinquish the middleweight belt and go on an indefinite hiatus.
 Recently, the 37-year-old Canadian mixed martial artist gave a hint that he’s ready to fight again.

-However, Georges St-Pierre is not keeping an eye in the middleweight and welterweight division, but in a lower weight class – the lightweight division.
+However, Georges St-Pierre is not keeping an eye in the middleweight and welterweight division, but in a lower weight class: the lightweight division.
 Per SB Nation‘s MMA Mania, St-Pierre expressed his desire to fight the winner of the UFC 229 title fight between Conor McGregor and UFC lightweight champion Khabib Nurmagomedov.
 St-Pierre believes conquering the lightweight division will be good for his legacy and will give him a huge payday.

 Unfortunately, the UFC doesn’t seem to be interested in letting Georges St-Pierre fight either Conor McGregor or Khabib Nurmagomedov.
 In a recent interview with BBC, UFC President Dana White said for the second time that they will not grant St-Pierre’s request to fight for the UFC lightweight title.

-“I’m interested in Georges St-Pierre coming back at 170 [pounds],” White said (transcript via MMANYTT).
+“I’m interested in Georges St-Pierre coming back at 170 [pounds],” White said, according to MMANYTT.
 “Not at 155 pounds.
 He was the 170-pound champion, he moved up to 185 pounds to take on Michael Bisping and put in his agreement that he would absolutely defend the title at 185 and then just dumped the title.
 I’m not interested.
 Georges St-Pierre is looking for one-off fights where he can make a lot of money, which it’s smart, that’s what he should do but we’re not interested in that.”

 Dana White firm: Georges St-Pierre not fighting Khabib Nurmagomedov vs. Conor McGregor winner https://t.co/vDprqFw0Ss